hjzhou988/Structural_Variants_pipeline/Statistics/README.md

 * Distribution of alternative allele frequency
 * Distribtuion of missing rate

-For determining the missing rate, use vcftools:
+For determining the missing rate, use vcftools: (It does not work with Genome STRiP vcf)
 ```
 vcftools --vcf Name.vcf --missing-indv --out outputfileName  # generates ".imiss" file that contains the missing rate for each individual
 vcftools --vcf Name.vcf --missing-site --out outputfileName  # generates ".lmiss" file that contains the missing rate for each SV locus